justin-napolitano/cost-of-living-projections/README.md

 # cost-of-living-projections

-This repository contains Monte Carlo simulation models focused on projecting costs related to living expenses in major US cities and the annual economic cost of shipping carbon dioxide from Europe to US ports.
+This repository contains Monte Carlo simulation models that project costs related to living expenses in major US cities and the annual economic cost of shipping carbon dioxide from Europe to US ports.
 It includes Jupyter notebooks, markdown reports, and supporting data files for reproducible analysis.

 ---